finbourne/lusid-sdk-csharp/sdk/docs/LegacyComplianceApi.md

             var apiInstance = new LegacyComplianceApi(config);
             var runId = "runId_example";  // string | The unique identifier of the compliance run requested. var page = "page_example";  // string? | The pagination token to use to continue listing compliance rule results from a previous call to list compliance rule result.
 This value is returned from the previous call.
-If a pagination token is provided the sortBy, filter, and asAt fields              must not have changed since the original request.
-Also, if set, a start value cannot be provided. (optional) var limit = 56;  // int? | When paginating, limit the number of returned results to this many. (optional) var filter = "filter_example";  // string? | Expression to filter the result set.
+If a pagination token is provided the sortBy, filter, and asAt fields              must not have changed since the original request. (optional) var limit = 56;  // int? | When paginating, limit the number of returned results to this many. (optional) var filter = "filter_example";  // string? | Expression to filter the result set.
 Read more about filtering results from LUSID here https://support.lusid.com/filtering-results-from-lusid. (optional)